 The Applicant is required to obtain and to file an Application.
-Other relevant evidence that the Applicant wishes the Board to consider in support of his/her Application in the form of written medical reports, certificates or other documents may be submitted at the time the Application is filed.
-Processing the Application will not commence until the Application is both complete and timely, and has been properly filed as described in Rule 5 as determined by the CEO.
-The Application shall be in a format prescribed by SBCERA
+Other relevant evidence that the Applicant wishes the Board to consider in support of the Application in the form of written medical reports, certificates or other documents may be submitted at the time the Application is filed.
+Additional relevant forms and documentation may be requested during the application process.
+Processing the Application will not commence until the Application is both complete and timely including a prima facie showing that the Applicant is Permanently Incapacitated from the Performance of the Applicant's Usual Duties as of Discontinuance of Service and has been properly filed as described in Rule 5 as determined by the CEO.
+The Application shall be in a format prescribed by SBCERA.